Edward Everett Root Publishers Co. Ltd.

 Section B. Cities and Communication.

 5. Early Modern Venice as a Centre of Information and Communication.
-6. Rome as a Centre of Information and Communication.
+6. The Age of the Baroque.

 7. The Republic of Letters as a Communication System.